Niu-Liu/njubeamer/README.md

 # njubeamer
-A non-offical LaTeX template used in NJU
+A non-official LaTeX template used in NJU